Player Characters

 Resistances

 Resistances lower the accuracy of incoming hits.
-They act as the success thresholds of precision rolls.
+They act as the success thresholds to beat when doing a precision roll.
 List of resistances is given below:

-If an ability doesn't specify what resistance it is used against, it will either use Parry or Warding depending whether or not it is a magical ability.
+If an ability doesn't specify what resistance it is used against, it will either be against Parry or Warding depending on its damage type.

-Resistances are determined by stats, equipment, and other various things.
+Resistances are determined by your level, equipment, and other various things.
 At level 1, you can choose to focus on certain resistances:

 - You can choose one resistance to be "major" and another one to be "minor".